zxsylph/tutor/docs/dev.rst

 This override file will be loaded when running any ``tutor dev ..`` command.
 The edx-platform repo mounted at the specified path will be automaticall mounted inside all LMS and CMS containers.
 With this file, you should no longer specify the ``-v`` option from the command line with the ``run`` or ``runserver`` commands.

-**Note:** containers are built on the Ironwood release.
+**Note:** containers are built on the Juniper release.
 If you are working on a different version of Open edX, you will have to rebuild the ``openedx`` docker images with the version.
 See the :ref:`fork edx-platform section <edx_platform_fork>`.

 Prepare the edx-platform repo
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~